huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 - the LoRA weights don't have separate identifiers for the UNet and text encoder
 - the LoRA weights have separate identifiers for the UNet and text encoder

-But if you only need to load LoRA into the UNet, then you can use the [`~loaders.UNet2DConditionLoadersMixin.load_attn_procs`] method.
+But if you only need to load LoRA weights into the UNet, then you can use the [`~loaders.UNet2DConditionLoadersMixin.load_attn_procs`] method.
 Let's load the [jbilcke-hf/sdxl-cinematic-1](https://huggingface.co/jbilcke-hf/sdxl-cinematic-1) LoRA:

 ```py
 from diffusers import AutoPipelineForText2Image